Regularized Q-learning: Projected Bellman equation

 \section{Projected Bellman equation}

 In this section, we introduce the notion of projected Bellman equation with a regularization term, and establish connections between it and the proposed algorithm.
-Moreover, we briefly discuss the existence and uniqueness of the projected Bellman equation.
-We will also provide an example to illustrate the existence and uniqueness.
+Moreover, we briefly discuss the existence and uniqueness of the solution of the projected Bellman equation.
+We will also provide an example to illustrate the existence and uniqueness of the solution.